For many of us, hearing loss is an unfortunate part of life.

 Products mentioned in this article

-- Pure Encapsulations - Magnesium (Glycinate) - Supports Enzymatic and Physiological Functions - 180 Capsules
+- Pure Encapsulations Magnesium (Glycinate) - Supplement to Support Stress Relief, Sleep, Heart Health, Nerves, Muscles, and Metabolism* - with Magnesium Glycinate - 180 Capsules

 - NOW Supplements, Ginkgo Biloba 120 mg, Double Strength, Non-GMO Project Verified, 200 Veg Capsules

-- Vibes High Fidelity Earplugs - Invisible Ear Plugs for Concerts, Musicians, Motorcycles, Airplanes, Raves, Work Noise Reduction, Hearing Protection - Fits Small Medium Large - As Seen On Shark Tank
+- Vibes High Fidelity Ear Plugs - Invisible Earplugs for Music Concerts, Musicians, Motorcycles, Airplanes, Raves, and Work - Noise Reduction and Hearing Protection - Fits All Ears - Clear

-- Eargasm High Fidelity Earplugs for Concerts Musicians Motorcycles Noise Sensitivity Conditions and More (Ear Plugs Come in Premium Gift Box Packaging) - Blue
+- Eargasm High Fidelity Earplugs for Concerts Musicians Motorcycles Noise Sensitivity Conditions and More (Premium Gift Box Packaging) (Blue)

 - ^ https://www.nidcd.nih.gov/health/statistics/quick-statistics-hearing